EduardoZepeda/coffee-bytes-hugo/content/posts/personalizar-el-model-user-en-django/index.en.md

 - "django"

 coverImage: "images/pin-961667.jpg"
-description: "I explain how to customize the User model in Django to add extra fields or modify the default behavior of the Users."
+description: "Learn to customize Django User model, so it fits with your application requirements and business logic, whether it be adding extra fields or modifying its internal behavior"
 coverImageCredits: "Image credits to pin: https://www.pixiv.net/en/users/961667"
 keywords:
 - "django"